 This article was originally posted on Encased in Steel on 16th October 2015.
-It has been modified for reposting here.
+It has been edited and improved for posting here.

 It is a common piece of advice for shorter fighters who face taller opponents that they should “go for the legs”.
 I wrote about this unhelpful piece of advice in a previous article, Myths of the Short Person in Martial Arts.